Reimagining Learning

 7. Reimaging the role of teachers

 Finally, it is essential to reframe what the role of teachers is.
 Teachers are not knowledge transmitters but rather facilitators and mentors.
 It is equally important to provide them with the tools and support to embrace innovation and technology.
+Several schools have created internal “innovation task forces” or “digital leaders” made up of teachers who explore new tools and lead peer training.
+This empowers educators to become co-creators of learning not just implementers and positions them as leaders of school transformation.

 To sum up, it is important to note that for this vision to crystalize, teacher educators and school leaders must become advocates for teachers to embrace AI and technology as tools for innovation rather than threats to tradition.
 This means creating professional development opportunities, giving practical examples, and fostering a culture of experimentation and risk-taking.
 Schools should be spaces where partnerships with Edtech leaders take place so that the voices of students and teachers are taken into consideration when technology is developed and enhanced.
 Otherwise, schools and Edtech companies will continue working in silos, further widening the gap and robbing teachers and students alike of the opportunity to thrive and grow in an ever-changing world.